Our Experienced New York City Car Accident Attorneys Explain Some Important Things You Need To Know If Your Were Hurt In A Car Accident

 How Do My Medical Bills and Lost Wages Get Paid if I am Involved in a Car Accident in New York City?

-Although you must prove a qualifying injury to recover damages for pain and suffering, New York State requires insurance companies to cover up to $50,000 in medical and other expenses (sometimes more) regardless of fault or the extent of your injury.
+Although you must prove a qualifying injury to recover damages for pain and suffering, New York State requires insurance companies to cover up to $50,000 in medical and other expenses (sometimes more) regardless of fault or the extent of your car accident injury.
 This is called No-Fault Insurance.
 There are certain requirements you must follow to be eligible.
 Click here to find out more about No-Fault benefits.

 New York Lawyers24-7.com | Ask Questions – Get Answers